danielalvarezm/danielalvarezm/README.md

 ### Interests ✨

 * 💻 Computer Engineering.
 * ⚡ I'm interested in web development area.
-I like to make and think about designs and mockups, so I'm interested in Full-stack area, but specifically in Front-end.
+I like to make and designs and mockups, so I'm interested in Full-stack area, but specifically in Front-end.

 ### Technologies 🛠️